"O" (Flowers of Hell album)

 "O" is the third studio album from the orchestral rock group The Flowers of Hell.
 It consists of one song lasting 46 minutes in its stereo mix and 42 minutes in its surround sound mix.
 The release's liner notes state that the piece is an exploration of band leader Greg Jarvis's synesthesia and was conceived as a piece of absolute music (music with no specific subject matter).
 It consists of rehearsed improvisations performed with-in a 12 part fixed song structure, recorded in one take at the end of a 9000 km tour.
 In a 2010 interview with Spinner, Jarvis said that "O" was also designed to explore music's unique capabilities as an art form that unfolds over time.

 The album was produced by Jarvis with recording taking place in Toronto with engineer Jon Drew (Stars, Fucked Up).
 It was mixed in Manchester by Jarvis and fellow synesthete Tom Knott of The Earlies.

 "O" was initially released by Optical Sounds on a double sided CD / DVD disc, coupled with a concert film, Live At The Music Gallery.

-The Flowers Of Hell performed "O" live as a seated 12 piece with Jarvis conducting at Toronto's Yonge-Dundas Square as the closing act of the 2011 Intersection Festival of experimental and new classical music.
+The Flowers Of Hell performed "O" live as a seated 12 piece with Jarvis conducting at Toronto's Yonge-Dundas Square (now Sankofa Square) as the closing act of the 2011 Intersection Festival of experimental and new classical music.